Product finder: E-commerce (using machine learning)

 Product finder has an important role in e-commerce, items has to be categorized to better serve consumer in searching the desired product, recommender system for recommending items based on their purchases etc.

 As people are moving from offline to online commerce (e-commerce), it is getting more difficult and cumbersome to deal with the large amount of data about items, people that need to be kept and analyzed in order to better serve consumer.
 Large amount of data cannot be handled by just using man power, we need machine to do these things for us, they can deal with large amount of data efficiently and effectively.

 Large scale item categorization

 Online commerce has gained a lot of popularity over the past decade.
-Large online consumer to consumer marketplaces such as eBay, Amazon, Alibaba feature a very large almost millions of items entered into the marketplace every day.
-Item categorization helps in classifying product and giving them tags and label which helps consumer to find it.
+Large online consumer to consumer marketplaces such as eBay, Amazon, and Alibaba feature millions of items with more entered into the marketplace every day.
+Item categorization helps in classifying products and giving them tags and labels, which helps consumer find them.

 Traditionally bag-of-words model approach is used to solve the problem with using no hierarchy at all or using human-defined hierarchy.